vssssssssss/thinkster-django-angular-tutorial/chapter02.md

     write_only_fields = ('password',)

-Notice that we are telling our serializer to include the `password` attribute.
+Notice that we are telling our serializer to serialize the `password` attribute.
 This seems like a bad idea, don't you think?
 Django does not store passwords in plain text, but even the hashed and salted version of a user's password is not something the client should have access to.

 We solve this problem by telling the serializer that the `password` attribute should only be writable.
 In other words, the serializer should only recognize `password` if we are updating a `User`.